danieljanis/Programming-Translation-Techniques/README.md

 #### Topics:
 > This course will be organized around topics relevant to program translation and building a working compiler as a semester project.
-Overall, the following topics will be covered, with notes distributed to everyone.
+Basically, every project builds to a final project which will translate an example "higher level language" into simple assembly language, using the given virtual machine for execution.
+The order of topics presented was as follows:
 > - Programming standards: source and architecture
 > - Introduction to languages
 > - Translation models